-Goal 13 Energy Conservation Policies
+Energy Conservation Policies

 - 1. The City shall encourage alternative energy sources.
 Conservation of energy shall be encouraged at all times. - 2.
 In order to reduce future demands for electrical energy, the City shall: - 2.1.
 Encourage incorporation of alternative energy sources (e.g., solar, etc.) into new construction, as well as retrofitting of existing development. - 2.2.
-Consider joint efforts with PGE, Army Corps of Engineers, ETO (Energy Trust of Oregon, Clackamas County, and other government agencies, to study the potential for local power generation. - 3.
+Consider joint efforts with PGE, Army Corps of Engineers, ETO (Energy Trust of Oregon), Clackamas County, and other government agencies, to study the potential for local power generation. - 3.
 To set an example for proposed developments, the City will incorporate energy efficient designs into construction of City buildings and facilities. - 4.
 The City will review and revise existing street lighting standards to provide adequate safety while minimizing the demand for power (e.g., use of minimum number of lights, use of energy-efficient lights such as high pressure sodium lamps.). - 5.
 To conserve energy by using energy conservation as a determinant in: - 5.1.
 The location of various land use activities (residential, commercial, industrial). - 5.2.
 The design and development of a transportation system. - 5.3.
 The design and construction of housing and other structures. - 6.
 The City may use the following or similar implementation methods to encourage achievement of the energy goal: - 6.1.
 Reduced lots sizes and increased housing density; - 6.2.
 Increasing solar access; - 6.3.
-Use of alternative energy sources, such as wind; - 6.4.
+Use of alternative energy sources, such as wind;

+- 6.4.
 Systems and incentives for the collection, reuse and recycling of metallic and nonmetallic waste; - 6.5.
-Encourage energy responsive state building codes and use of LEED standards - 7.
+Encourage energy responsive state building codes and use of LEED standards5 - 7.
 Measures designed to conserve energy resources shall be consistent with the goals and policies of this Plan. - 8.
 Energy conservation shall be addressed in the Transportation System Plan by reducing reliance on single-occupancy vehicles.
 This should include development of bicycle/pedestrian paths, or express bus system. - 9.
 The City shall: - 9.1.
-Actively assist and encourage the development of alternative sources of energy.
+Actively assist and encourage the development of alternative sources of energy. - 9.2.

-- 9.2.
 Encourage conservation techniques for all new industrial, commercial, and multi-family developments, and encourage site planning, landscaping and construction which support solar energy use and conservation. - 9.3.
 Encourage renewal and conservation of existing neighborhoods and buildings, and create a multi-centered land use pattern to decrease travel needs.
-Infilling of passed over vacant land is encouraged.
+Infill development is encouraged.
 Close relationships among developments for living, working, shopping and recreation are encouraged through planned mixed-use zoning. - 10.
 Provide for higher density, encourage more common-wall residential development types as an alternative to single family detached housing. - 11.
 Encourage recycling and conservation efforts. - 12.
 With any proposed change in the Urban Growth Boundary, consideration shall be given to energy conservation. - 13.
-Land use planning shall encourage the efficient use and re-use of buildable lands within the Urban Area. - 14.
+Land use planning shall encourage the efficient use and re-use of buildable lands within the urban area. - 14.
 Consider and foster the efficient use of energy in land use and transportation planning. - 15.
 The City shall consider adoption of the Oregon Department of Energy's Model Conservation Ordinance. - 16.
 Local building officials shall perform initial and final inspections after completion of all new construction and provide stamped certification of compliance with state building codes. - 17.
 Research appropriate standards to protect the availability of sunlight and wind as energy sources. - 18.
 The City shall explore the feasibility of a mini-transit system as funds are available. - 19.
-The City shall exact compliance with the approved public facilities plan. - 20.
-Information shall be made available concerning local conservation programs. - 21.
-The City should make available information about the appropriate tax benefits of and the availability and location of buildable lands in the urban growth area.
+Compliance with approved public facilities plans is expected.
+Information shall be made available concerning local conservation programs.